Test Catalog

 Test results should be interpreted in the context of clinical findings, family history, and other laboratory data.
 Large deletions or rearrangements are not detected by this assay.

-Sometimes a genetic alteration of unknown significance may be identified.
-In this case, testing of appropriate family members may be useful to determine pathogenicity of the alteration.
+Sometimes a genetic variant of uncertain significance may be identified.
+In this case, testing of appropriate family members, as well as testing enzyme activity, may be useful to determine pathogenicity of the alteration.

 This test is not designed to provide specific dosing or drug selection recommendations and is to be used as an aid to clinical decision making only.
 Drug-label guidance should be used when dosing patients with medications regardless of the predicted phenotype.